 1. I have seen the movie Hostel and –

 Hahaha, why are people still referencing that terrible movie?
 It came out in 2005.
 2000 and freakin’ 5.
 I had just graduated high school when Hostel was first released in theaters so it’s comical to me when people use an almost fifteen year old horror movie as a serious reason to fear hostels.

 It is highly unlikely you will encounter serial killers and sociopaths at your hostel.
 I promise.
 The scariest thing at hostels are probably the lint in the drying machines, haha.

 When in doubt, always read reviews and speak to other travelers about their experiences.
 You’ll avoid sketchy hostels that way.
 If you’re REALLY nervous (like beyond nervous), then check out HI Hostels.
 They are part of an organization and must meet certain standards to stay in it.

 2. I’m a solo female traveler.
+Are hostels safe?
 Are mixed dorms safe?

 Ahh, this is a question that I’ve thought about a lot over the years.
 Now personally I prefer female dorms.
 Why?
 Because I don’t like snorers, haha, and in my experience, some dudes can be impressive snorers.
 I’m grouchy without sleep.
 Rest makes for happy sightseeing.